raypeng/DGBDT/index.md

 child histograms by first computing the smaller one, then performing histogram subtraction to get the larger one.

-Below are performance and accuracy comparisons between our implementation of the above two algorithms and the popular decision tree learning framework sci-kit learn.
+Below are performance comparisons between our implementation of the above two algorithms and the popular decision tree learning framework sci-kit learn.
 We benchmarked on the [Microsoft Learn to Rank](https://www.microsoft.com/en-us/research/project/mslr/) dataset, which contains 2